Automatic Chicken Coop Door Openers

 What is an automatic chicken coop door?

 It will remain closed all night and will be strong enough to keep predators out, and will also make sure your chickens won't be harmed when the door is closing if they are standing in the way.
+So if you have had your chickens for a long time or are getting a new coop, this is my most recommended feature to add on!
+I can personally say that all my chickens always make it in on their own and I don't ever worry about them.

 Why have an automatic door on your coop?

 These automated doors are meant to save the chicken keeper time and help if you are away and want your flock free ranging or out in the run during the day.
+I can personally say it is the best thing I have ever gotten for my chickens (and for me as well.
+It makes life easier!).

 There are many automatic doors you can choose from for your coop, and many of these choices have a light sensor as well as timed automatic doors, and they can be safely locked.